hueJacksonFoundation/HopeJustFound/README.md

 ## Building for production

-To optimize the HopeJustFound application for production, run:
+To optimize the hopeJustFound application for production, run:

     ./mvnw -Pprod clean package